 For example, there can be cases of unrecorded payments, or if they are recorded, they are understated in volume and amount.
-The organization should know when spikes occur and ensure all orders made by customers are recorded and fulfilled as they are ordered.
+The organization should know when spikes occur and ensure all orders made by customers are recorded and fulfilled on a timely basis.

-Frequent complains about certain personnel or processes may be an indicator of fraud.
-When an organization receives repeated complaints about a senior executive, it should not assume that as usual venting.
-Instead, it should conduct investigations to identify the cause of the complaints, effects and any courses of action that they should take to make sure there are no more complaints.
+Frequent complaints about certain personnel or processes may be an indicator of fraud.
+When an organization receives repeated complaints about a senior executive, it should not assume that it’s just ordinary venting.
+Instead, it should conduct investigations to identify the cause of the complaints, effects, and any courses of action that they should take to make sure there are no more complaints.

 Also, customers may report frequent under-packing of products, where the products delivered to them are less than they ordered.
 The organization should investigate whether this is a deliberate action by the sales department or a problem with the packaging department.

 Excessive number of adjusting entries

 Some accounting offices may make excessive adjusting entries in the books of accounts as a way of covering money misappropriated in the past.
 For example, some of these adjustments may include customer adjustments that significantly affect the financial results during a specific period.

 Making excessive adjustments without particular reasons points to cases of employee fraud with the intention of hiding certain transactions.
 Any adjusting entries in the financial accounts should be accompanied by corresponding notes explaining the reasons for the adjustments.